 |Last updated price||£24.99|

 Aiming to produce the type of blood pressure monitor that would be highly accurate yet simple to use, the Duronic company has designed its BPM150 arm blood pressure monitor which ticks these boxes and then some.

 This model is a high-quality monitor that's able to determine pulse and blood pressure very accurately with a margin error of +-5% and +- 3mmHg respectively and lets you store up to 60 measures in the memory of the device, in order to track changes in your health condition over a certain period of time.

 The arm cuff is well-made, too.
-It is nice to the touch, convenient to wear, and is fully adjustable for an arm with the circumference from 22 to 42 cm.
+It is nice to the touch, convenient to wear, and is fully adjustable for an arm with a circumference from 22 to 42 cm.
 Thanks to such a design, the Duronic home blood pressure monitor is suitable for use by almost every adult.

 Finally, this device comes with a soft carrying bag and is pretty lightweight, which makes it convenient for transportation when the need be.
-So if you are looking for a monitor that can provide you with both precision of readings and simple controls, the BPM150 is the right choice.
+So if you are looking for a monitor that can provide you with both the precision of readings and simple controls, the BPM150 is the right choice.

 What Is a Blood Pressure Monitor?